mura94/WebAR/README.md

   - do this by entering `usdzconvert <modelFileName>.gltf <newfilename>.usdz`
 - When that's finished, you should see your new .usdz file in that directory in Finder

-`Note: You may also use Apple's Reality Converter Beta tool, which is essentially a GUI for the USDZ command line tools`
+`Note: You may also use Apple's Reality Converter Beta tool, which is essentially a GUI for the USDZ command line tools. `

+There also seems to be a set of command line tools for Windows by Google that can run similar commands [here](https://github.com/google/usd_from_gltf) (have not tested this yet)

 ## 3. Customize Interactions in Reality Composer
 - Open Reality Composer